domRiddle/ASF/Configuration.md

 }
 ```

 **Tip:** In order for bot to work properly, you should edit at least `Enabled`, `SteamLogin` and `SteamPassword` properties.
-I also suggest to take a look at some fine-tuning such as `CardDropsRestricted`, but all of that is optional.
+I also suggest to take a look at some fine-tuning such as `HoursUntilCardDrops`, but all of that is optional.
 ASF configs are quite advanced to allow you tune your bots and ASF however you want, if you don't "require" such advanced setup, you don't really have to go deep into each config property.
 It's up to you how simple or how complex ASF should be.

 ---